Chart Color Schemes

 Kensington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 37 projects that could affect this region.
-Notable initiatives include Younghusband Kensington, Flemington Housing Precinct Renewal (Various Sites), Assemble 402-444 Macaulay Road Build-to-Rent, and Holland Court Flemington Housing Development.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 37 projects likely impacting the area.
+Notable projects include Younghusband Kensington, Assemble 402-444 Macaulay Road Build-to-Rent, Holland Court Flemington Housing Development, and West Melbourne Waterfront.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.